 To his dismay, Gavril was unable to represent his home country in the 2012 London Olympic Games.
 It was at that time that Gavril decided to turn professional.
 In 2011, Gavril ultimately made his move to Las Vegas where he currently resides.
 Floyd Mayweather and Leonard Ellerbe took notice of Gavril’s skills during his sparring sessions at the Mayweather Boxing Club.
 Gavril had 3 professional wins under his belt and was hungry for more.
 Floyd Mayweather and Leonard Ellerbe’s keen study of the fighter and his abilities prompted them to offer Gavril and his manager an invitation to sign with Mayweather Promotions.
 The ink was dry in March of 2013.

 Gavril’s made his Mayweather Promotions debut on the Mayweather vs. Guerrero undercard, May 4, 2013 at the MGM Grand Garden Arena in Las Vegas.
-By 2015, Gavril was ranked top 20 in the Super Middleweight division, but he would soon face his next challenge.
-March 28th, 2016 Gavril took on Elvin Ayala at the Palms Casino Resort in Las Vegas, after 8 rounds of boxing, Gavril was unable to come out on top, as the judges ultimately ruled in favor of Ayala, serving Gavril with his first defeat as a professional fighter.
-Determined, Gavril remained in the gym diligently working on his craft with his trainer, the legendary Eddie Mustafa, and would go on to gain five more victories.
-One of those victories came on October 8th, 2016, and was undoubtedly the matchup which ultimately displayed the power and heart of Gavril, earning him the NABF Super Middleweight title.
-His most recent success was against Decarlo Perez on April 29th, 2017, ending in a flawless third round TKO.
+By 2015, Gavril was ranked top 20 in the Super Middleweight division.
+On March 28th, 2016 Gavril faced his first defeat in his pro-career, when he took on Elvin Ayala at the Palms Casino Resort in Las Vegas, after 8 rounds of boxing, judges ultimately ruled in favor of Ayala.
+A determined Gavril remained in the gym diligently working on his craft with his trainer-the legendary Eddie Mustafa, and would go on to gain five more victories.
+One of those victories came on October 8th, 2016, and was undoubtedly the matchup which ultimately displayed the power and heart of Gavril, earning him the NABF Super Middleweight title against Christopher Brooker.
+Seven months later, Gavril stayed persistent and quietly continued his rise in the Super Middleweight division, beating out Decarlo Perez on April 29th, 2017 with a flawless third round TKO.
+Eager for a world title shot after gaining the NABF title, Gavril set his sights on the WBC Super Middleweight title, which was vacated by stable mate Badou Jack.
+On September 8, 2017 Gavril stepped into the ring to face his toughest opponent to date, up and coming rising prospect, David Benavidez.
+After a thrilling battle between both fighters, Gavril suffered a loss by a split decision.
+After facing 2 minor setbacks, Gavril is back in the ring preparing harder than ever for another shot at gaining the WBC title from Benavidez, in a rematch set to take place on February 17, 2018 at Mandalay Bay.

 Gavril thanks and owes a lot of his success to his trainer Eddie.
 Gavril and Mustafa have a great relationship; Mustafa has aided him in transforming his style from amateur to professional.
 Not only does Gavril view Eddie as a trainer, he sees him as a role model outside of the gym as well.
 When he does take a moment to enjoy life outside of his intense training regimen, Gavril is playing tennis and soccer, swimming laps, and even horseback riding.
 A brother to four siblings, he lists his family as the most inspiring force in his life.
 And if he was not outpointing opponent after opponent within the ring, Gavril contends he would be a Formula 1 driver.